pmetras/nim0/README.md

 ---
-title: Nim0, a compiler for a subset of Nim language to a RISC CPU with an emulator
+title: Nim0, A subset of Nim language, with a compiler to a 32-bits RISC CPU with a runtime emulator
 author: Pierre Métras <pierre@alterna.tv>
 date: 2021-04-21
 keywords: compiler, construction, Niklaus Wirth, nim, toy, language, RISC, emulator, Oberon-0